-File Could be renamed Purpose Default or common location ConversionServerConfig.xml V Contains the configuration information for the Conversion server to apply the correct converters, with the correct arguments.
-The root installation folder of Aras Innovator Aras.Server.Agent.Service.exe.config No References the URL to the InnovatorServer, as well as the listening URL for the Agent Service.
-The installation folder for the Agent Service (\AgentService) conversion.config No Contains the configuration information for conversion tasks to be processed in one or more databases.
-The installation folder for the Agent Service (\AgentService) replication.config No Contains the configuration information to enable vault replication.
+File Could be renamed Purpose Default or common location SelfServiceReportingconfig.xml N Contains the configuration information for SelfServiceReporting to connect to the database.
+The root installation folder of Aras Innovator ConversionServerConfig.xml V Contains the configuration information for the Conversion server to apply the correct converters, with the correct arguments.
+The root installation folder of Aras Innovator Aras.Server.Agent.Service.exe. config No References the URL to the InnovatorServer, as well as the listening URL for the Agent Service.
+The installation folder for the Agent Service (\AgentServic e) conversion.config No Contains the configuration information for conversion tasks to be processed in one or more databases.
+The installation folder for the Agent Service (\AgentServic e) replication.config No Contains the configuration information to enable vault replication.
 The installation folder for the Agent Service (\AgentService)